 After the FDA evaluates an NDA and conducts inspections of manufacturing facilities, it will issue an approval letter or a Complete Response Letter.
 An approval letter authorizes commercial marketing of the drug with specific prescribing information for specific indications.
 A Complete Response Letter indicates that the review cycle of the application is complete and the application will not be approved in its present form.
 A Complete Response Letter usually describes all of the specific deficiencies in the NDA identified by the FDA.
 The Complete Response Letter may require additional clinical data, including the potential requirement to conduct additional pivotal Phase 3 clinical trial(s) and/or other significant and time-consuming requirements related to clinical trials, or to conduct additional preclinical studies or manufacturing changes.
-If a Complete Response Letter is issued, the application.
+If a Complete Response Letter is issued, the application may either resubmit the NDA, addressing all of the deficiencies identified in the letter, or withdraw the application.
 Even if such data and information are submitted, the FDA may decide that the NDA does not satisfy the criteria for approval.
 Data obtained from clinical trials are not always conclusive and the FDA may interpret data differently than we interpret the same data.